 Kylin Hill’s best 2021 NFL Draft fits

 Hill’s range is a bit sporadic as it stands.
-A strong Senior Bowl and decent testing will make Hill push the envelope into Day 2, but he is comfortably an early Day 3 guy right now.
+Hill had a strong Senior Bowl and decent testing at Mississippi State’s Pro Day could see Hill push the envelope into Day 2.
+However, he is comfortably an early Day 3 guy right now.
 Hill’s strength is that he is physical and can be scheme-versatile.
 The ability to offer receiving help is nice, but limitations hold him back from being a bell-cow running back.

 As such, Hill’s best fits include a place that has a need, but it is not too great of a need.
 The Buffalo Bills, Tampa Bay Buccaneers, Arizona Cardinals, New England Patriots, and Los Angeles Chargers strike me as a favorable situation for Hill where he can contribute as a member of a committee.